What to Expect During Your Stay

-*Visiting hours subject to change, please confirm current visitor hour policy with the Rehab unit.
+*Visiting hours subject to change, please confirm current visitor hour policy with the Rehab unit or main SCVMC webpage.

 All patients must remain on campus throughout their stay.
 Patients may leave only when accompanied by staff or with a written pass by your physician and authorized by your insurance company.

 Clothing and Personal Items

 Limited closet space is made available to store clothing, shoes, and patient belongings.
 Here are a few things to remember:

 All clothing should be labeled with the patient's name using a permanent marker.

 Casual street clothing should be worn during daily activities and therapies.
 Cotton sweats and comfortable, loose-fitting clothing works best.
 Jeans and khakis are discouraged.